 10. Peripheral shutdown.
 When you touch the persons chest, they may feel warm, or even have a fever.
 When you touch their hands or feet, they may feel very cold.
 You may also see paleness or blueness of the fingers, toes and nailbeds.
 The skin may also be mottled.

-- Q What is involuntary euthanasia?
+- Q How is cremation regulated?